mounperla/Project-1/README.md

 # Project-1
 Its my first project created in the github

-Its was to use git
+It is easy to use git

 Its very useful to use git